Nonnegative-Constrained Joint Collaborative Representation with Union Dictionary for Hyperspectral Anomaly Detection

-Considering that the anomalies of the Viareggio data set are more difficult to be detected, as shown in Fig. \ref{annotation 10} (c), only the proposed NJCR model can separate the middle $80\%$ values of the two classes.
+Considering that the anomalies of the Viareggio dataset are more difficult to be detected, as shown in Fig. \ref{annotation 10} (c), only the proposed NJCR model can separate the middle $80\%$ values of the two classes.
 In contrast, the KNJCR models have smaller overlaps between the anomaly box and the background box.
-For the CRi data set, KRX, ADLR, PAB-DC, and NJCR separate the backgrounds and the anomalies perfectly, while the proposed NJCR model can suppress the background information into a smaller distribution range.
+For the CRi dataset, KRX, ADLR, PAB-DC, and NJCR separate the backgrounds and the anomalies perfectly, while the proposed NJCR model can suppress the background information into a smaller distribution range.

 For quantitative comparisons, the receiver operating characteristic (ROC) curves plotted by the probability of detection ($P_D$) and false alarm rate ($P_F$) are the most effective way to evaluate the detection efficacy of all algorithms.
 And the area under ROC curves (AUC) values have been used to further compare the performances.
 It is known that every pair of ($P_D$, $P_F$) is determined by a specific value of threshold $\tau$, thus, the AUC values calculated by ($P_F$, $\tau$) can also evaluate the effectiveness of the detectors on background suppression \cite{chang2020effective}.
 Effective methods are supposed to have relatively larger AUC values calculated by $(P_D, P_F)$ and smaller AUC values calculated by $(P_F, \tau)$ \cite{wang2021auto}.